-All internships are volunteer.
-We do not provide a stipend.
-Interns do receive basic housing and plenty of great produce.
+The internship is volunteer-based.
+Most interns live in Goshen (seven miles away) and commute by bike or car, or we have on-farm housing (check for availability).
+We provide you with plenty of fresh, organic vegetables.
 Our focus is on training so that interns leave with skills to start their own farms or to work successfully on other farms.

-Who we are looking for: Someone with a passion for small-scale vegetable farming, ideally someone seriously considering farming as a career.
-You do not need to have farm experience, but must be eager to learn.
-We like creative interns who are always looking for better ways to get a job done, and who can also take direction when required.
+Who we are looking for: Persons with a passion for small-scale vegetable farming, ideally those seriously considering farming as a career.
+You do not need to have farm experience but must be eager to learn.
+We appreciate those who always look for better ways to get a job done, and who can also take direction when required.
 You should be able to show up on time, ready for work.
 Your work could be alone as well as in groups, and you must enjoy fast-paced work.